-Over the weekend, a grassroots campaign saw its cause gain a huge spike in validity thanks to Gal Gadot and Ben Affleck.
+Late in 2019, a grassroots campaign saw its cause gain a huge spike in validity thanks to Gal Gadot and Ben Affleck.
 That cause: The release of director Zack Snyder’s original cut of Justice League.
-Since the release of the theatrical version of the DC film in November of 2017, a group of Snyder’s dedicated fans – and at least a few websites – have used the hashtag #ReleaseTheSnyderCut as their rallying cry.
-It was also this hashtag that Gadot, Affleck, and co-star Ray Fisher used over the weekend.
-Snyder himself retweeted the Gadot and Affleck’s posts, suggesting to some there may be an effort within WarnerMedia to bring this version of the film to an audience clearly craving it.
+Since the release of the theatrical version of the DC film in November of 2017, a group of Snyder’s dedicated fans – and at least a few websites – had used the hashtag #ReleaseTheSnyderCut as their rallying cry.
+It was also this hashtag that Gadot, Affleck, and co-star Ray Fisher used last November on the second anniversary of the film’s release, and Snyder himself retweeted Gadot’s and Affleck’s posts.
+Before too long, it was announced that HBO Max would release Zack Snyder’s Justice League in 2021.
+But what would the Snyder Cut look like?
+How would it be different?
+And in what format would show up?
+We’ve got the answers, and everything else we know about the Snyder Cut, below.
+[Updated on 2/14/21]

 When it was first announced, Justice League was intended to be a two-part film with Snyder and stars Henry Cavill, Gadot, Affleck, Jason Momoa, Fisher, and Ezra Miller convening to film the bulk of the first film and portions of the second at Leavesden Studios in London.
 Much like the efforts of Warner Bros.
 Pictures’ cross-town superhero competition, the plan was for these two films to serve as a culmination of storylines began in Man of Steel and through Batman v Superman: Dawn of Justice, Wonder Woman, and Suicide Squad.
 Although, once the scripts were developed, Snyder said the two films would tell distinct stories.

-Then, as filming commenced on Justice League in April of 2016, Batman v Superman was released to the derision of critics (it is at 27% on the Tomatometer) and, seemingly, the industry deciding en mass that the film was a creative disaster.
+Then, as filming commenced on Justice League in April of 2016, Batman v Superman was released to the derision of critics (it is at 28% on the Tomatometer) and, seemingly, the industry deciding en mass that the film was a creative disaster.
 In London, this meant the quiet cancellation of the second Justice League film and a hasty rewrite of the first film’s script to bring its story to a true conclusion.
 As we now understand it, the first Justice League movie was meant to end with the resurrection of Superman with the second film seeing the League assembling to fight cosmic-level bad guy Darkseid.
-In the years since it dissolved, Snyder offered fans glimpses of design art and storyboards from the abandoned second film thanks to his social media accounts.
+In the years since it dissolved, Snyder offered fans glimpses of design art and storyboards from the abandoned second film thanks to his social media accounts, and lately has been teasing the first trailer for the Snyder Cut on HBO Max.

 But even as the film soldiered on in production, it was clear to Snyder and his partners at the studio that a period of reshoots would be required.
 Most big-budget tentpole releases schedule some additional photography these days, but the high-profile nature of Justice League – and the growing bad buzz around Warners’ attempts to bring the DC Comics heroes to the screen – meant the work was regarded with suspicion.
 Of course, no one would know just how extensive these reshoots would be until Snyder delivered his first cut.

 As with the myth of the six-hour version of David Lynch’s Dune, the notion of the Snyder Cut begins with an assembly of the film – a compilation of the best takes chosen by editors David Brenner, Richard Pearson, Martin Walsh, and Snyder himself representing the scenes as written in the script.
-This version of the film definitely exists, but it is not meant for public consumption.
 Lacking complete special effects, utilizing a temporary soundtrack, and featuring the background studio noise of the scenes as they were filmed, an assembly is meant more to reveal what to cut from the script once the actors, technicians, and filmmakers fill in the gutters left behind by the screenplay.
 An actor’s expression may more effectively convey a piece of written dialogue, for example.
 But an assembly will give a director of a multi-million-dollar film the first inkling of what he may need to reshoot to massage the story into shape.
 For Dune, Lynch went back and reshot the scene in which Paul Atreides (Kyle MacLachlan) drinks the Water of Life to unite ideas and clarify ideas from a number of scenes in the assembly which were ultimately cut from the theatrical release.

 And while assemblies are not typically released to the public, 20th Century Fox Home Video did release an “assembly cut” of Alien3 in its Alien Quadrilogy DVD box set and the subsequent Alien Anthology Blu-ray set.
 Roughly 30 minutes longer than the release version, it is a surprisingly finished product which more closely reflects director David Fincher’s vision of the film before the studio took it out of his hands and removed the religious overtones and an entire chase sequence.
-In fact, we’re inclined to believe it is more a fine assembly or early director’s cut than a true early assemblage of material.
+In fact, we’re inclined to believe the original “Snyder cut” fans were calling for, before production began again in earnest on the project, was more a fine assembly or early director’s cut than a true early assemblage of material.

 Even before Snyder announced his departure from the film in May of 2017, rumors around town indicated footage from London had failed to wow Warner executives.
 At this point, reshoots were scheduled and Joss Whedon entered the story.
 At the time, he was reportedly working on a Batgirl film, but was also assisting Snyder and Warner Bros. with writing new Justice League material.
 Around this time, February of 2016, rumors circulated indicating Snyder had been fired, but both he and the studio quickly shot this down.